 Violent Crime

-Robberies have been trending down for years, and 2022 also featured both the lowest total and rate since 1985.
+Robberies have been trending down for years, and 2023 had the lowest rate since 1985.

 The following date breaks down violent crime incidents by both offender and victim by race, gender and age.
 Because some individual crimes are committed by multiple people, the total offenders will not match total reported crimes.
 Offender data is available since 2004 and victim data since 2010.